 7. Georg and Maria had 3 children together taking the number of little von Trapps to a grand total of 10.
 Unlike the movie version, Georg and Maria had been married for years before the Anschluss occurred.
 Their first two children were born in Salzburg.
 Their youngest child, Johannes von Trapp, was born in Pennsylvania in 1939 because the family had settled in the USA by then.

 I am taking the children to Salzburg next week to see the Sound of Music sites for ourselves.
-Their school play for this year is the Sound of Music so it is all apropos.
+Of course, there are plenty more things to do in Salzburg than stuff related to the Sound of Music but it’s a good place to start!
 We have booked both a Sound of Music tour as well as a visit to the original Villa Trapp itself.
 I have threatened to make them wear outfits made of curtains just to make the whole experience more authentic.
 The threat would carry more weight if only I knew how to sew.
-I can’t wait to share our experience with you!

 The lucky owners of the L Street Tavern had just bought the bar a few days earlier in March 1997 when they were approached to use the bar as a movie set.
 The movie, Good Will Hunting, went on to become an Oscar-winner which launched the careers of its screenwriters, Matt Damon and Ben Affleck, into the stratosphere.
 The L Street Tavern hasn’t done too badly either!

 Although tourists now visit the bar, The L Street Tavern is definitely a local bar.
 I saw a handful of locals who looked like they propped up the bar on a regular basis (and had done so for quite some time).

 The L Street Tavern is proud of its Irish neighbourhood roots.

 I couldn’t decide if the Irish paraphernalia was still up from St. Patrick’s Day.

 Then I saw the countdown to the next St. Patrick’s Day and decided that it was probably St. Patrick’s Day here every day.